Data-Science-Wallah/git_merge/README.md

-# this is the demo for merging in git main
+# this is the demo for merging in git main branch